CTIF - ISO 17840

 The Belgian representatives in CTIF's Commission for Extrication and New Technology made an exceptional contribution to this significant project.
 Major Tom Van Esbroeck, who has been seconded to the KCCE as a part-time expert since 2009, is the current chairman of the Commission.
-Firefighter Kurt Vollmacher from the Fire & Rescue Region ‘Centrum’ is the project leader for ISO.
+Firefighter Kurt Vollmacher from the Fire & Rescue Region ‘Centrum’ was the project leader for ISO until late 2020.

 The publication of the ISO 17840 standard is a real eye-catcher, because for the first time ever, the firefighting community has taken the lead in decision-making on industrial safety!

 With the aim to increase the safety for citizens as well as first and second responders in case of vehicle fires/accidents , the International Association of Fire and Rescue Service (CTIF) has created an international standard to give information to first and second responders.
 This is especially important in the advent of new propulsion systems and alternative fuels being used in vehicles, which may not always be visible from the outside.

 This standard ISO 17840 is now finalized and can be used worldwide by public transport sector, fire and rescue services, automotive and heavy duty vehicle sector.
 It consists of: